 Richmond and North Kingston, London

-Richmond and North Kingston; a leafy, affluent area of South West London, comfortably tucked away from the hustle and bustle of more centre-south areas like Clapham Junction, Vauxhall, Waterloo and Southbank.
-Kingston and the surrounding areas in particular is home to many schools and families, public sector city workers (and indeed, in the case of Sarah Olney, accountants) who have retreated slightly from the sprawl of central London.
+Richmond and North Kingston; a leafy, affluent area of South West London, comfortably tucked away from the hustle and bustle of more central areas like Wimbledon and Clapham.
+Kingston and the surrounding area is home to many schools and families, public sector city workers (and indeed in the case of Sarah Olney, accountants) who have retreated slightly from the sprawl of central London.

-It’s also where you can find stunning heritage site Richmond Park, heralded for it’s healthy deer population and the video of that guy shouting ‘FENTON’ at his dog.
-Altogether, this is an area which perhaps seems unlikely to engage in a dramatic politics of collective alliance.
-Yet on December 1st 2016, a move was made which many national newspapers have described as ‘a shockwave’ challenge aimed at the UK’s Tory government.
+It’s also where you can find heritage site Richmond Park, heralded for it’s healthy deer population and the video of that guy shouting ‘FENTON’.
+Altogether, this is an area which seems unlikely to engage in a dramatic politics of collective alliance.
+Yet on December 1st 2016, a move was made which the national papers have described as ‘a shockwave’.

 For a little context, this area has been traditionally a moderate Liberal Democrat stronghold.
 But in 2010 the tables turned, as newly-elected conservative MP Zac Goldsmith rocked-up; pretty-Eton-boy incarnate.
 Zac is the product of his own legacy: the millionaire son of James Goldsmith, a French member of the European Parliament until 1997.
 Despite being an MEP, Zac’s dad founded a ‘referendum’ party which campaigned for Brexit throughout the 1990s.

 Visiting the House of Commons one day with a few school friends in 2012, I spotted the shock of golden hair and my MP strolling past us in the lobby.
-Frankly, the idea of approaching him to talk about my local area made me feel a bit sick.
+Frankly, the idea of approaching him to talk about my local area made me feel vom.

 The Mayoral Election 2016

 As a young person growing up in Kingston, I’ve often felt disassociated with local politics for this very reason.
-Zac Goldsmith didn’t speak to me, he didn’t represent me (a white, liberal-minded, state-school girl) despite his efforts to emphasise environmental policy and play up our local love of leafy green spaces like Richmond park.
+Zac Goldsmith didn’t speak to me, he didn’t represent me, despite his efforts to emphasise environmental policy and play up our local love of leafy green spaces like Richmond park.

-Sadiq Khan, MP for nearby South London constituency Tooting, won the mayoral election race in May 2016 against smarmy Zac.
-Voting for Sadiq was the first time as a twenty-two-year-old feminist in early 2016 that I truly felt excited to vote.
-When the announcement came that Sadiq had won, I felt a physical twist of relief in my stomach.
-Zac’s shady and underhand race-motivated election tactics had been defeated by the people of London, the popular vote.
+However, Sadiq Khan, MP for nearby South London constituency Tooting, won the mayoral election race in May 2016 in a landslide, crushing Zac into little smarmy pieces.
+Voting for Sadiq was the first time as a twenty-two-year-old feminist that I truly felt excited to vote.
+When the announcement came that Sadiq had won, I felt a physical un-clenching in my stomach.
+Zac’s frankly shady race-motivated election tactics had been defeated by the people of London, the popular vote.
 Goldsmith’s own sister Jemima criticised him publicly on twitter:

 May 2015 – November 2016

 But then May 2015 came.
 The Tories gained majority in Parliament.
-June 2016: Brexit happened.
+June 2016: Brexit.
 David Cameron resigned.
 Theresa May took his place.
 A flood of sexist journalism followed from the media.
-Confusion ensued for feminists.
+Confusion ensued for young feminists.
 We were once again represented by a woman, a strong and powerful party politician.
-However, it was for the wrong party, the ‘nasty’ party, and not ‘nasty’ in the way that women reclaimed for their own empowerment in the case of Hillary Clinton.
+However, it was for the wrong party, the ‘nasty’ party, and not the right kind of ‘nasty’ (ala Clinton).

-Theresa May has not been elected to her position, she is not accountable to the people, but yet again my stomach churned as I saw the influx of news articles focusing on her nail colour, skirt length, husband and hair.
-Why exactly it has only been UK Conservative women who have managed to claw their way through a traditionally sexist parliament to the top seats of our government however, is a subject for another day.
+Theresa May has not been elected to her position, she is not accountable to the people, but yet again my stomach churned chunks as I saw the flood of news articles picking on her nail colour, skirt length, husband and hair.
+Why exactly it has only been UK Conservative women who have managed to claw their way through a traditionally sexist parliament to the top seats of our government?
+I’m still not quite sure.

 The 2016 Financial Statement from the Tories came in a few days ago at the end of November.
-The big stand-out for me was May’s new money pot for Grammar schools, which to me is a recipe for a more elitist and divisive society.
+The big stand-out for me was May’s new money pot for Grammar schools – a recipe for a more elitist and divisive society.

 These are only a couple of examples from the many listed as ‘in scope’ for the Tory government to knock or destroy, and in its wake shred up everything that intersectional feminists, and of course that bloody includes men, hold close to their hearts.